Activa Therapy for Dry Eye and Blepharitis

 Understanding Meibomian Gland Dysfunction

-The meibomian glands in your eyelids produce the oil layer of your tear film.
+The tear film is a complex, transparent fluid structure composed of 3 layers that work together to protect, nourish and maintain the optical quality of your eye surface.
+The outermost layer is the oil (lipid) layer produced by the meibomian glands in the eyelids.
 This oil prevents tears from evaporating too quickly.
 When these glands become blocked or inflamed, the oil quality deteriorates, leading to:

 Rapid tear evaporation